CihadDogan/Projectile3D/README.md

 # Projectile3D
 Simple trajectory creator for projectile motion with line renerer in Unity.
-Project developed in Unity 2020.3.30f1.
+Example project developed in Unity 2020.3.30f1.
 You can just grab "TrajectoryCreator.cs" script inside Assets/Scripts folder or download and check SampleScene.

 # How To Use
 1. Create empty game object.